benshimonz/V1/README.md

 ## Multivalued Properties

-Properties can contain a set of values of the same type.
-For example, a dragon may have several nicknames where each nickname is a string.
-Such property would be of a property type 'array of strings', denoted as [string].
+A properties may contain multiple values of the same type.

+For example, a dragon may have multiple nicknames, each is a string.
+'Nicknames' property would be of property type 'set of strings', denoted as '{string}'.
+In general, the type {_t_} denotes a set of values - each of type _t_. the values in a set are unordered, and duplicate values are not allowed.

+As another example, a polygon is composed of multiple geopoint, each has latitude and longitude sub-properties.
+'Polygon' property would be of a propert type 'array of geopoints', denoted as '[geopoint]'.
 In general, the type [_t_] denotes an array of values - each of type _t_.
+The values in an array are ordered, and duplicate values are allowed.

+Both {t_} and [_t_] are called multivalued property types.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB09-03.png)

-A constraint on a multivalued property is expressed over the number of values (integer) for which a given value-constraint is satisfied: First, (_cmp_op expr1_) is evaluated for each value in the array.
-Then, an array-constraint is evaluated over the number of values that satisfies the value-constraint.
+A constraint on a multivalued property is expressed over the number of values (integer) for which a given value-constraint is satisfied: First, (_cmp_op expr1_) is evaluated for each value.
+Then, a second constraint is evaluated over the number of values that satisfies the value-constraint.

 '_< expr2_' and '_≤ expr2_' are not used.
 To avoid ambiguity - either '_in [0 .. expr2]_' or '_in [1 .. expr2]_' should be used. '≠ expr' is satisfied only if _> 0_.